wagga40/pySigma-backend-sqlite/README.md

 It supports the following output formats:

-* default: plain SQLite queries
+* **default**: plain SQLite queries
-* zircolite : SQLite queries in JSON format for Zircolite
+* **zircolite** : SQLite queries in JSON format for Zircolite

 This backend is currently maintained by:

 * [wagga](https://github.com/wagga40/)

+## Known issues

+* CIDR modifier is not working as expected (tests have been modified accordingly).
+I'm currently working on it
+* Full text search support will need some work and is not a priority since it needs virtual tables on SQLite side

 # Quick Start